jentery/engl391/index.md

 1. Video essays with voice-over narration and
 2. Written essays with images and/or embedded media such as video and audio.

 You'll choose one of these two formats for your Player Story in this course, and I'll dedicate a few class meetings to studying and composing Player Stories about games, narrative, and genre.
-I will circulate the prompt for this assignment in early February alongside the prompt for the Activity Analysis.
+I will circulate the prompt for the Player Story assignment in early February alongside the prompt for the Activity Analysis.

 # Games